Toshi-Tabata/FrankenswitchForm/Progress made so far.md

 - Formatted frontend a bit more, but it's a bit plain right now
   - Not really sure what to add to it
 - Submit success page has not been styled.
 Might delete it in favour of a success message on the same page which will be nice for submitting multiple switches
+- Added sign in as guest to login screen
 - TODO: add an indication that we're waiting on a response from the backend after submission
+  - Sign out button should not appear if we're logging in a guest
+  - Need to differentiate between guest and user